 The CCPA and GDPR have been compared greatly between the two compliance frameworks.
-The CCPA grants consumers with a broader definition of personal data and more rights and protections than the GDPR definition.
-CCPA defines personal data as covering data and information pertaining to households and devices.
+The CCPA grants consumers a broader definition of personal data and more rights and protections than the GDPR definition.
+CCPA defines personal data as covering data and information about households and devices.
 The CCPA has also established broad rights for California residents to direct deletion of data, with differing exceptions than those available under GDPR standards.
 The CCPA also establishes more inclusive rights to access personal data for consumers.
 While also imposing more rigid qualifications for data sharing for financial purposes.

 CCPA Data Rights

-Under the new California Privacy guidelines, the consumers are given more rights to keep their private information from being accessed, sold, or disclosed.
+Under the new California Privacy guidelines, consumers are given more rights to keep their private information from being accessed, sold, or disclosed.

 Upon request by the consumer, businesses must delete any personal information unless exceptions apply.

 When personal information is collected, sold, or disclosed for business purposes, public disclosure must be given.
 Websites must disclose before the information is collected and must give the purpose for personal information is being collected and used.

 Opting Out or In